Genuine Temporary Entrant (GTE)

 Good Character

-The student must make a declaration on the visa application form that they:
+The applicant must make a declaration on the visa application form that they:

-The student must tell the truth.
-If DIBP finds out that this information is not true, then the student visa may be not be granted.
+The applicant must tell the truth.
+If DOHA finds out that this information is not true, then the applicants visa may be not be granted.

 Good Health

-The health of overseas students studying in Australia is very important.
+The health of overseas Skilled Workers in Australia is very important.

 Health Insurance

-Health Insurance is compulsory as DIBP requires evidence of Overseas Student Health Cover to demonstrate that the student is insured, although there are some exceptions (for example students from Norway or Sweden who have acceptable health cover from their home country).
+Health Insurance is compulsory as DOHA requires evidence of Overseas Health Cover to demonstrate that the worker is insured, although there are some exceptions (for example applicants from Norway or Sweden who have acceptable health cover from their home country).

 No debts to the Australian Government